Microbial Ecology & Evolution

 In the pursuit of these questions, I’ve garnered ample experience on genomic and metagenomic analyses in environmental, clinical, agricultural, and engineered settings, including the description, characterization, modeling, and simulation of microbial communities and populations.
 I’ve explored and discussed both theoretical and practical problems on microbiome analysis including the development and application of methods on phylogenomics, taxonomy of prokaryotes, metabolic modeling, statistical techniques, and sequence analyses.

-I’ve authored over three dozen papers and book chapters (about a third as first author) with over a thousand citations and an h-index of 19, presented multiple workshops, seminars, and symposia on microbiome analysis for researchers and undergraduate educators, and served as reviewer for several international journals.
+I’ve authored over 50 papers and book chapters (about a third as first author) with over three thousand citations and an h-index of 24, presented multiple workshops, seminars, and symposia on microbiome analysis for researchers and undergraduate educators, and served as reviewer for several international journals.
 See my list of publications.